ptangen/objc-dictionary-practice-ios-0916/README.md

 ### Combine contents of dictionaries
 How would you show all your favorite albums together in a single dictionary without artists?
 To copy or combine the contents of a dictionary or sub-dictionary into a mutable dictionary, call the method `addEntriesFromDictionary:`.
 This copies the key-value pairs of the argument dictionary into the `NSMutableDictionary` on which you call the method.

 Create a new mutable dictionary called `favoriteAlbums` and add all the album dictionaries into this by iterating over `mFavoriteBands`.
-Do not hard code any part of this problem.
+Do not hard code any part of this problem. `NSLog` the `favoriteAlbums` dictionary to verify your results.

 > Additional resource: http://rypress.com/tutorials/objective-c/data-types/nsdictionary